dojo/docs/dojo/fadeOut.rst

 The *dojo.fadeOut* takes an object as its parameter.
 This object defines what dom node to act on, how long the fade out should take (in milliseconds, and an optional easing function.

-All standard `dojo.Animation <dojo/Animation>`_ events and parameters apply, though *properties:{}* is explicitly set to control opacity, so should be omitted.
+All standard :ref:`dojo.Animation <dojo/Animation>` events and parameters apply, though *properties:{}* is explicitly set to control opacity, so should be omitted.

 ============
 Return value
 ============

-The *dojo.fadeOut* function returns an instance of `dojo.Animation <dojo/Animation>`_.
+The *dojo.fadeOut* function returns an instance of :ref:`dojo.Animation <dojo/Animation>`.
 To execute the fadeOut, call the *play()* function on the animation.
-This object can be used with other dojo animation functions, such as `dojo.fx.chain <dojo/fx/chain>`_ and `dojo.fx.combine <dojo/fx/combine>`_ to link it with other effects to perform complex animations.
+This object can be used with other dojo animation functions, such as :ref:`dojo.fx.chain <dojo/fx/chain>` and :ref:`dojo.fx.combine <dojo/fx/combine>` to link it with other effects to perform complex animations.

 ========
 Examples